Duckyforlife/SparxHax/README.md

 open up command prompt and type in:

-pip install pywin32
+python -m pip install pywin32

-pip install keyboard
+python -m pip install keyboard

-pip install pyautogui
+python -m pip install pyautogui

-pip install opencv-python
+python -m pip install opencv-python

 Now you want to edit the python file by right clicking it and selecting EDIT or you can open up IDLE(python 3.7 64-bit), clicking open and selecting sparxhax.